openstax/accounts/README.md

 In short, new users become sales leads in Salesforce.

 ## Additional Documentation
-Additional documentation can be found in the [repo wiki](https://github.com/openstax/accounts/wiki)
+Additional documentation can be found in the [Accounts repo wiki](https://github.com/openstax/accounts/wiki)